matrix-org/synapse/docs/reverse_proxy.md

 Matrix servers do not necessarily need to connect to your server via the same server name or port.
 Indeed, clients will use port 443 by default, whereas servers default to port 8448.
-Where these are different, we refer to the 'client port' and the \'federation port\'.
+Where these are different, we refer to the 'client port' and the 'federation port'.
 See [the Matrix specification](https://matrix.org/docs/spec/server_server/latest#resolving-server-names) for more details of the algorithm used for federation connections, and [delegate.md](<delegate.md>) for instructions on setting up delegation.